California Employment Law Overview

 Don't miss recent changes to the law.

 Each day, California employers look to CalChamber and HRCalifornia for advice about pressing California employment laws and HR issues, such as sexual harassment and employee compensation law.
 It can be difficult for employers both large and small to navigate California's complex legal requirements.
-Through HRCalifornia, we focus on helping our members create effective human resources policies and resolve human resources issues in a manner that conforms to employment law in California.
+Through HRCalifornia, we help our members create effective human resources policies and resolve human resources issues in a manner that conforms to California employment law.

 This California employment law overview provides insight into the HR topics that our members most frequently contact us about.
 These introductory articles - drawn from the HRCalifornia Library - are not intended to provide complete compliance information.
-If you need additional support, subscribe to HRCalifornia today.
-You will receive full access to the HRCalifornia HR Library and regular California employment law updates.
+If you need additional support, access HRCalifornia today through a CalChamber membership.
+You will receive full access to HRCalifornia's HR Library and regular California employment law updates.
 CalChamber Preferred and Executive members also get unlimited access to our Labor Law Helpline.

 California Employment Law and HR Topics